yungtiec/functional-javascript/README.md

 - its own scope

 ## Be careful with loops
-The intent with the function below is to log a fruit in the array every second, but the function outpus undefined four times instead.
+The intent with the function below is to log a fruit every second, but the function outputs undefined four times instead.
 ```javascript
 var = ["Lemon", "Orange", "Mango", "Banana"];
 function printFruitsWrong(fruits){